gemanor/OrangeMenu/README.md

 OrangeMenu
 ==========

-Cross-Platform mobile application to make digital resturants menu in self-managed portal
+Cross-Platform mobile app for Digital restaurant menu that managed by restaurants owners